aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDisplayErrorString() {#getDisplayErrorString--}

+<b>@deprecated.</b> Please use the 'displayErrorString' property instead.
 Indicates whether the PivotTable report displays a custom string in cells that contain errors.

 ```javascript
 getDisplayErrorString() : boolean;